From: V.C.

 Congratulations on your confidence.

-Building your own home is all about communicating, and in the home building business, that's all about phone calls to subcontractors, and suppliers.
+Building your own home is all about communicating, and in the home building business, that's mostly about phone calls to subcontractors, and suppliers.

-When you are in the process of estimating your cost to build your house, you will be talking to your subcontractors not only to get bids, but to discuss a rough time frame of when you need them.
+When you are in the process of estimating the cost to build your new home you will be talking to your subcontractors not only to get bids, but to discuss a rough time frame of when you need them.

 When you are finally ready to break ground, you need to call each and every one of your subcontractors and discuss the time frame again, giving them an update on when the whole process will start.

-Using what I call my "vertical time frame list", which can be found on the 1st page of Chapter 8 "Building the House," you and each of your subcontractors can narrow it down.
+Using what I call my "vertical time frame list", which can be found on the 1st page of Chapter 8 "Building the House," you and each of your subcontractors can narrow this time frame down.

 Once you start construction, the weatherman will try to screw up your scheduling, but hey, that's home building!
 Once the house is dried in, the weather isn't as much of a factor.